 Camping in the snow brings the beauty of a pristine winter landscape – and no bugs!
 With a little planning, it can be very comfortable and a uniquely relaxing experience.
 You are unlikely to meet crowds at your favorite camping space, and besides, snow offers such exhilarating activities as skiing and snowboarding.
 Why wait?
 Here are some great cold weather camping tips:

 Don’t go by yourself, or at least make sure you are within contact or reach of emergency services.
 Let others know where you’ll be, and if you go completely off the grid, think about acquiring a Personal Locator Beacon (PBS) which you can activate in times of distress.

 Check the weather forecast and don’t go if conditions are expected to be poor.
-Look for a little detail – the NOAA-NWS website includes detailed backcountry forecasts, and be prepared to face the unexpected with some extra food and clothing.
+E.g. the NOAA-NWS website or WorldWeatherOnline includes detailed backcountry forecasts and be prepared to face the unexpected with some extra food and clothing.

 Don’t forget sun protection, as harmful UV rays are reflected from the snow’s surface.
 Do some research on the area and make sure you will be able to navigate it safely, and add a compass and map just to be sure.
 You will need warmth, light, insulation, food, water and shelter, and always keep a first aid kit nearby.

 Stay dry and warm!
 Start with synthetic and wool fabrics for the base layer next to your skin to wick perspiration away and direct it to the outer layers for evaporation.
 Cotton is a poor choice as it will retain moisture next to your skin.

 The middle layer adds warmth by retaining body heat.
 Fleece and microfleece clothing and goose down jackets sound about right.